czbiohub-sf/MIDAS/docs/advanced_topics.rst

 - ``--debug``: keep the local file after successfully build the database
 - ``--force``: re-build the database even if already locally exists

+Six-digit numeric species ids are randomly assigned and stored in the corresponding metadata file (``metadata.tsv``)

 MIDAS 2.0 reserved the ``--midasdb_name newdb`` for building custome MIDASDB, and the new MIDASDB will be built at ``--midasdb_dir``.

 Rep-genome